 The Institute of International Education found that those who’ve studied abroad have greater flexibility, adaptability, self-awareness and intercultural skills.
 While connecting with another team isn’t exactly the same, the team will earn some of these important skills when exposed to new concepts.

 Connecting teams may also combat some of the challenges people often have in global organizations.
 It’s no surprise that studies have found that global teams’ biggest challenges are feeling a lack of trust and having trouble communicating.
 After all, it’s hard to gauge a coworker you’ve never really met.
 When managers schedule social meetups in addition to professional ones, their team members can get to know each other in a more personal capacity and start to see themselves as part of a team.

-In fact, for organizations where teams feel disconnected, it can be easy for workers to fall into a silo mentality.
-This is when departments are too isolated and employees take adversarial stances against other teams.
-This reluctance to share information and collaborate hinders productivity and kills healthy company cultures.
+In organizations where teams feel disconnected, workers can easily fall into a silo mentality.
+Silos develop when departments are too isolated and employees take adversarial stances against other teams.
+The reluctance to share information and collaborate hinders productivity and kills healthy company cultures.
 Encouraging different teams to work with one another and learn from each other combats silo mentality, boosting employee engagement, collaboration, and creativity.

 While trust may seem like a pretty abstract term, it has real-life consequences.
 Compared to companies where levels of trust were low, employees of high-trust companies reported 74% less stress, 106% more energy at work, 76% more engagement and 40% less burnout, according to the Harvard Business Review.